The Allan Rosenfield, M.D., HIV/AIDS Public Policy Internship and Fellowship Program

 Applicants must demonstrate strong writing and research skills and have a demonstrated interest in health policy or advocacy related to HIV/AIDS.
 Knowledge of the U.S. government and legislative processes is also preferred but not required.

 Funding and length of placement

 Placements are paid and full-time for up to six months for fellows and three months for interns.
 All fellows and interns are based in our Washington, DC office.

 - A resume including GPA from college and/or graduate school, as applicable;

 - A writing sample (no more than 2,000 words);

 - A cover letter describing your interest in this issue and working at amfAR; and

 - Scores from any relevant standardized tests (GRE, MCAT, etc.)

 Applicants should specify their availability and fellowship applicants should state preferred duration of placement (between three and six months).
-All applications for winter 2014 are due on November 1.
+Applications now being accepted for April 2014 fellowships, as well as Summer 2014 fellowships.